Understanding A Histogram in Photography: Your Comprehensive Guide to Perfect Exposure

 The histogram shows two extremes—a dynamic range dilemma.

-Strategic post-processing, in this case, is instrumental for balancing the shadows and highlights, ensuring the kestrel stands out against the contrasting sky.
+Strategic editing (also known as post-processing) in this case, is instrumental for balancing the shadows and highlights, ensuring the kestrel stands out against the contrasting sky.

 histogram with dip in center